jyrkim/CheckoutCSharp/README.md

 * [WebForm](../master/src/WebForm) folder has WebForms and User Controllers that can be used in ASP.NET project.
 Current files are for testing that show how to make payments with Checkout Finland.

-The [example](../master/example) folder has DemoProject made using Visual Studio 2015 that uses the code in [src](/../master/src) folder.
+The [example](../master/example) folder has DemoProject made using Visual Studio 2015 which uses the code in [src](/../master/src) folder.

-Special thanks go to rkioski’s php GitHub project [CheckoutAPIClient](https://github.com/rkioski/CheckoutAPIClient),  which I used as basis for this project.
+Special thanks go to *rkioski’s* php GitHub project [CheckoutAPIClient](https://github.com/rkioski/CheckoutAPIClient),  which I used as basis for this project.

 More Checkout Finland [info](https://checkout.fi/materiaalit/tekninen-materiaali/).